Parliament of Singapore: Remuneration and pensions

 In 2007, it was announced that civil service salaries had lagged behind those in the private sector and required revision.
 MPs' salaries were therefore increased in phases.
 In 2007, the monthly allowance was revised to $13,200, raising the annual sum to $158,400.
 A gross domestic product (GDP) bonus payable to civil servants was also extended to MPs to link their annual remuneration to the state of the economy.
 They would receive no bonus if GDP growth was 2% or less, one month's bonus if the GDP grew at 5%, and up to two months' bonus if the GDP growth reached or exceeded 8%.
 MPs' allowances to engage legislative and secretarial assistants were also increased from $1,000 to $1,300 and from $350 to $500 respectively.
-With effect from January 2008, each MP received another increase of his or her allowance package to $13,710 a month, bringing it to $225,000 per year.
+With effect from January 2008, each MP received another increase of their allowance package to $13,710 a month, bringing it to $225,000 per year.
 Subsequently, in 2012, MP's allowances were reduced to $192,500 per annum.

+In the latest revision of the salaries on 8 September 2026, the MP monthly allowances have been raised from $13,750 to $18,500, increasing their annum from $192,500 to $259,000, among other changes and unification of salaries for each level of office holders.
+It was announced that the payout would also be factored towards performances and contributions in each evaluation process, subject to bonuses and variable payments.
+The changes will apply on 15 October, and following three days of debate in Parliament, the salaries and the ratios were adjusted accordingly and the benchmark of the salary was increased to $1.2 million, down from the initial $1.8 million the government recommended, following mixed reception from the public, and that the Prime Minister's ratio of pay being increased from ×2.0 to ×3.0 (the ratios for the other level positions were untouched).
+The payout based on the elected MPs and office holders follow a certain ratio, as follows: